Riemann-Hilbert problems from Donaldson-Thomas theory: The Riemann-Hilbert problem

-For the second symmetry of the Riemann-Hilbert problem, note that given a BPS structure $(\Gamma,Z,\Omega)$ we can obtain a new BPS structure $(\Gamma,\lambda Z,\Omega)$ by simply multiplying the central charges $Z(\gamma)\in \bC$ by a fixed scalar $\lambda\in \bC^*$.
-It is then clear that if $\Phi_\rr(t)$ is a system of solutions to Problem \ref{dtsect} for the BPS structure $(\Gamma,Z,\Omega)$, then the functions $\Phi_{\lambda\rr}(\lambda t)$ will be a system of solutions to the Riemann-Hilbert problem for $(\Gamma,\lambda Z,\Omega)$ with the same constant term.
-Again, if we had uniqueness of solutions, we could conclude that all solutions to the Riemann-Hilbert problem are invariant under simultaneously rescaling $Z$ and $t$.
+For the second symmetry of the Riemann-Hilbert problem, note that given a BPS structure $(\Gamma,Z,\Omega)$, we can obtain a new BPS structure $(\Gamma,\lambda Z,\Omega)$ by simply multiplying the central charges $Z(\gamma)\in \bC$ by a fixed scalar $\lambda\in \bC^*$.
+It is then clear that if $\Phi_\rr(t)$ is a system of solutions to the Riemann-Hilbert problem for the BPS structure $(\Gamma,Z,\Omega)$, then the functions $\Phi_{\lambda\rr}(\lambda t)$ will be a system of solutions to the problem for $(\Gamma,\lambda Z,\Omega)$ with the same constant term.
+Again, if we had uniqueness of solutions, we could conclude that all solutions to Problem \ref{dtsect} are invariant under simultaneous rescaling of $Z$ and $t$.